 Is there anything better than sinking your teeth into a juicy steak?
-It’s one of the great pleasures of life, and it’s why the cattle industry is massive.
+It's one of the great pleasures of life, and it's why the cattle industry is massive.
 Americans eat a lot of beef, and men lead that charge.
 We know what we like, and by God, we live in a land of indulgence.
-The problem is that the beef doesn’t always love us back.
-Which may have your wondering if you have a dreaded beef intolerance.
-If you’ve ever had a sudden and violent trip to the bathroom shortly after downing a porterhouse or found yourself in the midst of meat sweats, you’re not alone.
+The problem is that the beef doesn't always love us back, which may have you wondering if you have a dreaded beef intolerance.
+If you've ever had a sudden and violent trip to the bathroom shortly after downing a porterhouse or found yourself amid meat sweats, you're not alone.
 It turns out that red meat has an impact on a lot of people.
-Rather than force you to choose between a delicious meal and intestinal drama, maybe we can learn about what’s really happening here If you understand the problem, then a solution shouldn’t be far behind.
-We get a lot of questions asking, "Is water weight bad?", but we also have a lot of guys who ask us about the healthiness of meat.
+Rather than force you to choose between a delicious meal and intestinal drama, maybe we can learn about what's happening here.
+If you understand the problem, then a solution shouldn't be far behind.
+We get many questions asking, "Is water weight bad?", but we also have a lot of guys who ask us about the healthiness of meat.
 So, we figured it was time to address this issue.

 Before we jump in, let's go with a little disclaimer.
 We're going to focus on beef because it's more common, but most of this applies to any red meat.

 The General Rule

 There are a lot of things that can contribute to gastrointestinal distress.
 It ranges from genetics to infections to more things that will fit in this one little discussion.
 We're going to cover as much as we can, but it makes the most sense to start with the most prolific problem and go from there.

 In most cases, meat pains are caused by eating more protein than your body can process in a standard digestion cycle.
 You can think of it kind of like a combustion engine.
 If you inject too much fuel, it won't all burn, and you'll have some come out in the exhaust.
 The problem is that your digestive tract can't recycle unspent protein and send it back through for another round of digestion.
 That would be disgusting.